micahcowan/a2vimode/MANUAL.md

 ### Intro to Normal Mode

-Normal mode is mainly used for navigating around the line&mdash;going forward and backward by characters or words, or to the beginning or end of the input line, so that you can enter new text mid-line, or delete some bits you don't want.
+Normal mode is mainly used for navigating around the line—going forward and backward by characters or words, or to the beginning or end of the input line, so that you can enter new text mid-line, or delete some bits you don't want.

 (Why is it called *normal* mode if the prompt *normally* starts in *input* mode?
 Because in **vi** it *is* the normal mode, and is called that, and while for our purposes it might be more accurate to call it "command mode" or "movement mode", "normal mode" is still what I expect is the least-confusing way to refer to it.) 🙂